-11.29.1 Investment Officer III, Incentive Award Program (Unit 1)
+11.29.1 Investment Officer III and II, Incentive Award Program (Unit 1)

-California Public Employees' Retirement System (CalPERS) and the State Teachers' Retirement System (CalSTRS) agree to continue the Investment Officer III, Incentive Award Program.
-In accordance with departmental policy and criteria, for Investment Officer III's employed at the California Public Employees' Retirement System (CalPERS) and the State Teachers' Retirement System (CalSTRS).
+California Public Employees' Retirement System (CalPERS) and the State Teachers' Retirement System (CalSTRS) agree to enhance the Investment Officer, Incentive Award Program, which includes the addition of the Investment Officer II classifications, in addition to the Investment Officer III classifications, as eligible to receive the incentive award.
+The Incentive Award Program shall be administered in accordance with departmental policy and criteria, for Investment Officer III's and II's employed at the California Public Employees' Retirement System (CalPERS) and the State Teachers' Retirement System (CalSTRS).